RSVP & Attendance

 - Event created — All roster players can RSVP.

-- Before the event — Players respond Going / Not Going.
+- Before the event — Players respond Going / Maybe / Out.
 Coaches see the headcount.

 - Event day — Coach takes attendance, with RSVP responses pre-filling the defaults.